 - Growing from onion sets saves time—40 to 60 days depending on variety; this is an important consideration if you live in a short-growing season region.

-- Growing from both sets and seed in long-season regions allows for two harvests; one early in summer and the second in late summer and fall.
+- Growing from both sets and seeds in long-season regions allows for two harvests; one early in summer and the second in late summer and fall.